Magnolia Tribune

 “I looked out and over at the Grandstand was almost a lake of mud,” said Mars as she smiled.
 “And the teenagers were jumping and swimming in it, and running through covered in mud, and everyone was just laughing and carrying on with the neighboring cabins and their families… I was hooked.”

-The Mars-Miller cabin overlooks Founders' Square.
-Every day, all day, there's an or a bevy of political speeches or programs at the pavilion that Mars can see from her cabin's front porch, where she and her family will sit and greet people, offering bottled or Gatorade and a brief reprieve from the heat.
+The Mars-Miller cabin overlooks Founders’ Square.
+Every day, all day, there’s an event or a bevy of political speeches or programs at the pavilion that Mars can see from her cabin’s front porch, where she and her family will sit and greet people, offering bottled water or Gatorade and a brief reprieve from the heat.

 At night, the Founder’s Square pavilion becomes a dance floor.
 Mars says her hospitality takes a different turn.